Azure-Samples/liberty-aad-oidc/README.md

 ### Start the Application with Docker

 1. Download [postgresql-42.2.4.jar](https://repo1.maven.org/maven2/org/postgresql/postgresql/42.2.4/postgresql-42.2.4.jar) and put it into directory where you have this repository downloaded on your local machine.
 2. Open a console.
-Navigate to the directory of this repository.
+Navigate to where you have this repository downloaded on your local machine.
 3. Run `mvn clean package --file javaee-cafe/pom.xml`.
 This will generate a war deployment under `./javaee-cafe/target`.
 4. Build a Docker image tagged `javaee-cafe` by running one of the following commands.